Azure/torchtune-azureml/README.md

 ![architecture](./imgs/torchtune-azureml-architecture.png)

-Running Torchtune on AzureML offers several advantages that streamline the GenAI workflow.
+Running torchtune on AzureML offers several advantages that streamline the GenAI workflow.
 Here are some key benefits of using AzureML with torchtune:

 - **Scalability and Compute Power**: Azure ML provides powerful, scalable compute resources, allowing torchtune to handle multiple SLMs/LLMs across multiple GPUs or distributed clusters.
 This makes it ideal for efficiently managing intensive tasks like fine-tuning and quantization on large datasets.
 - **Managed ML Environment**: Azure ML offers a fully managed environment, so setting up dependencies and managing versions are handled with ease.
 This reduces setup time for torchtune, letting users focus directly on model optimization without infrastructure concerns.
-- **Model Deployment and Scaling**: Once the model is optimized with Torchtune, AzureML provides a straightforward pathway to deploy it on Azure’s cloud infrastructure, making it easy to scale applications to production with robust monitoring and scaling features.
+- **Model Deployment and Scaling**: Once the model is optimized with torchtune, AzureML provides a straightforward pathway to deploy it on Azure’s cloud infrastructure, making it easy to scale applications to production with robust monitoring and scaling features.
 - **Seamless Integration with Other Azure Services**: Users can leverage other Azure services, such as Azure Blob Storage for dataset storage or Azure SQL for data management.
 This ecosystem support enhances workflow efficiency and makes AzureML a powerful choice for torchtune-based model tuning and deployment.

 ## Get Started